ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 For example, a calendar application could store an IXDTF string representing a far-future meeting in a particular time zone.
-If that time zone's definition is subsequently changed to abolish Daylight Saving Time, IXDTF strings that were originally consistent may now be inconsistent.
+If that time zone's definition is subsequently changed to abolish daylight saving time, IXDTF strings that were originally consistent may now be inconsistent.

 In case of inconsistent `time-offset` and time zone suffix, if the